AidenHadisi/chat-gpt-rs/README.md

 ## Additional Configuration

 Following configuration options are available in the `Request` struct:
 - `Model`: ID of the model to use.
-Currently, only `gpt-3.5-turbo` and `gpt-3.5-turbo-0301` are supported.
+All GPT3 and GPT4 models are supported.
 - `Messages`: messages to generate chat completions for, in the chat format.
 - `Temperature`: what sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 - `TopP`: an alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.